Hi, I’m Chloe Hayward

 Feb.
 2025 - May 2025

-This is a project that I would love to work more on and expand, talking to more letterpress printers and eventually creating a complete publication of their stories to share with the world and help bring letterpress back into focus.
+This is a project that I would love to work on more and expand, talking to more letterpress printers and maybe creating a complete publication of their stories to share with the world and help bring letterpress back into focus.

 Out of all the processes, I was most drawn towards letterpress.
 I knew that I wanted to create a publication and decided that my subject would be about those still in the industry because we have many books on the process and the history of letterpress, but I felt hearing stories from those that work with the process would make my project feel more real.